PhilippSpiess/Medical_Robotics_EPFL/README.md

 # Medical robotics

-Medical robotic projects I have been working on during my Master's at EPFL
+Below are the medical robotic projects I have been working on during my Master at EPFL.

 ## Brain-computer Interaction
 In a team of four, we recorded our own electroencephalogram (EEG) data and designed a classifier to detect specific brain signals (error-related potentials).
 For example, ErrPs can be used as negative rewards in a reinforcement learning planning algorithm for the shared control of the wheelchairs for paraplegic people.